 Like many people, Ian is uncomfortable showing his emotions, and that’s perfectly fine.
 Unlike his brother and sister, Ian has never been one to come up and spontaneously kiss me on the cheek.
 However, sometimes he does slap both of my cheeks, pull my face toward his, grit his teeth, and smoosh his forehead into mine as hard as he can.
 I consider this his way of showing me that he cares.
 The important thing is to show your caring heart in whatever way you can.
 Just make sure you check with HR before smooshing somebody’s head!

-Here’s some practical ways you can infuse your team with compassion and caring:
+Here are some practical ways you can infuse your team with compassion and caring and lead from your heart:

 Does your team have a compassionate leadership model?